MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-27-Importation-Distilled-Spirits-Wines-Beer/subpart-B-Definitions/section-27.11.md

 *Beer.* Beer, ale porter, stout, and other similar fermented beverages (including sake or similar products) of any name or description containing one-half of 1 percent or more of alcohol by volume, brewed or produced from malt, wholly or in part, or from any substitute therefor.

 *Bonded premises - distilled spirits plant.* The premises of a distilled spirits plant, or part thereof, on which distilled spirits operations defined in 26 U.S.C.
 5002 are authorized to be conducted.
+This term includes premises described in the preceding sentence even if the distilled spirits plant proprietor, as authorized under the exemption set forth in § 19.151(d) of this chapter, has not provided a bond for the premises.

 *Bonded wine cellar.* Premises established under part 24 of this chapter.